 Search your neighborhood to find dark skies for stargazing

-In most neighborhoods there are local or state parks designed for playgrounds, play fields and picnics which often are empty in the evening hours when the stars fill the sky.
+Local or state parks designed for playgrounds, play fields and picnics are often empty in the evening hours when the stars fill a cloud-free sky.
 If you have a public park nearby, you probably will find a darker sky.
 Find a bench or picnic table, pull out your binoculars and sit back and enjoy the sky.
 If there’s a pond, lake or river you’ll often find it unobstructed and free of lights making it an even darker sky, and a good choice to stargaze.

 TIP: When you venture out at night bring along a flashlight preferably with a red bulb, not white.
 Your eyes are less sensitive to red light and it allows the flashlight to illuminate the area without interfering with your night vision.